epfl-ada/ada-2022-project-badassteam/README.md

 ## Wikidata

-* **Freebase_ID <=> Q-wikidata ID**: The movies that were made in the US and that has a freebase_ID were extracted with a SPARQL query.
+* **Freebase_ID <=> Q-wikidata ID**: USmovies and movies with a freebase_ID were extracted with a SPARQL query.
 This allows us to obtain a table with a row containing the freebase_ID and the other row with the corresponding Q-ID.

 * **Review score**: Review score of a film may been an interesting indicator for data analysis.
 For this, we search for the US movies that has a freebase_ID and a review score.
 Then, we also query the website from which the score was coming and the type of review.
 We chose to keep two differents review score both from [Rotten Tomatoes](https://www.rottentomatoes.com): the tomatometer score and the average review score.
 The first one is based on press reviews whereas the second is based on the website users.